D-type Triplex (New York City Subway car): Retirement

 These cars were replaced by the R27s, R30s, and R32s.
 The last units were retired from service on July 23, 1965, with the last train in service having operated as a West End Local in the A.M. rush on that date.

 D-type sets 6019, 6095, and 6112 are preserved by the New York Transit Museum.
 These cars operated on various fan trips until 2004, when, in the 2004 "Parade of Trains", wheelslip heavily damaged the motors of one set.
 Unable to operate on its own power, the train was towed to Coney Island Yard.
 Set 6095 resided in the New York Transit Museum, while sets 6019 and 6112 were stored at Coney Island Yard.
 These sets were transferred to Pitkin Yard when it was discovered that the cars had severe corrosion damage.
 In 2015, sets 6095 and 6112 received mechanical and cosmetic work at the 207th Street Yard and have been operational on fan trips since late June 2015.
 Set 6019 remains out of service and is currently stored at Pitkin Yard.

-The "B" section of unit 6119 survives on a farm in Catskill, New York.
+The "B" section of a Triplex unit survives on a farm in Catskill, New York.
 It was repainted into a red scheme, was modified for storage, and is truckless.